rakinplaban/rakinplaban/README.md

 ### About Me:
 - 🔭 I’m currently taking an online course to learn Machine Learning.
-- 🌱 I’m currently learning Django (Python web Framework) and JavaScript
+- 🌱 I’m currently learning Machine Learning
 - 💞 I’m looking to collaborate on **Open Source Projects**.
 - 👀 I’m interested in **Machine Learning**.
 - 🥅 My career goal is to discover new techniques and technologies in **Web Development**.